2010 Daytona 500: Race

 The leaders stopped for fuel, tires, and car adjustments during the caution.
 When a crew member dropped a lug nut, Allmendinger lost the lead.
 Because Hamlin staggered his pit stop, he was able to lead one lap.
 Kurt Busch reclaimed the lead on lap 81, followed by Biffle and Kyle Busch.
 On lap 82, Biffle used Kyle Busch's help to pass Kurt Busch for first to the inside.
 Kurt Busch unsuccessfully challenged Biffle between laps 83 and 84.
 Gordon advanced to third place by the 86th lap after starting near the back of the grid.
 Kyle Busch took the lead from Greg Biffle on the outside on lap 95.
 Gordon soon passed Biffle for second place.
 At the end of lap 98, Gordon used the outside line to pass Kyle Busch.
 Two laps later, Bowyer passed Gordon on the outside for the lead on the backstretch.
 Kyle Busch attempted but failed to pass Bowyer in turn two on lap 102.
 Gordon did the same thing four laps later, but this time he was unable to take the lead and fell back.

 Greg Biffle (pictured in 2015) finished in third place after battling for the lead in the race's mid-point.

 On the 107th lap, Biffle passed Bowyer to take the lead, but Bowyer reclaimed it on the next lap.
 Biffle retook the lead from Bowyer on lap 110 after a fast run on the inside.
 He retained it for one lap before Bowyer passed him to lead the 111th lap.
 David Ragan passed Bowyer at the end of lap 113 after finding a draft on the outside.
 Ragan lost the lead to Bowyer two laps later.
-John Andretti's tire cut, and he crashed into the turn-two wall on the 117th lap to bring out the fourth caution.
+John Andretti's tire cut, and hit a pothole, before he crashed into the turn-two wall on the 117th lap to bring out the fourth caution.
 The majority of the leaders stopped for fuel, tires, and car changes.
 Travis Kvapil and Said each staggered their pit stops on laps 119 and 120, leading one lap each, before Bowyer reclaimed first place on the 121st lap.